ivanpierre/lambda-ws-c/README.md

 But as I have to manage all the data types to begin to put just a function call with a symbol in environment, I finish to have a complete functional language.
-Well this was the goal, as programming a functional language with a functional language is ways to easy ;)
+Well this was the goal, as programming a functional language with a functional language is ways too easy ;)

 Well, it will be when all the data types will be implemented.